 Anti-fog sprays and gels work by reducing surface tension resulting in water droplets being unable to form.
 While these treatments provide only a temporary fog-resistant layer, they can be the perfect solution for individuals who do not have glasses with built-in anti-fog coatings.
 In some cases, anti-fog glasses are an essential tool because of an environment where fog is a constant challenge.
-However, in many other cases, simply using an anti-fog treatment is an efficient way to prevent fog from impairing vision.
+However, in many other cases, only using an anti-fog treatment is an efficient way to prevent fog from impairing vision.

 An important part of anti-fog treatments is making sure the solution is applied correctly and with the appropriate frequency.
-In general, the following steps will assure that the solution is properly applied, whether to plastic or glass surfaces.
+In general, the following steps will assure that the solution is properly implemented, whether to plastic or glass surfaces.

 - Shake the solution several times before applying.

 - Apply the solution.
-For safety glasses/goggles, apply solution to both sides of lenses making sure the entire surface is covered with the product.
+For safety glasses/goggles, apply the solution to both sides of lenses making sure the entire surface is covered with the product.

 - Wipe surfaces with a dry, lint-free cloth.
 A wet cloth may be counterproductive since many anti-fog solutions can be easily removed with clean water.
 Make sure the solution is evenly distributed over the surface of the lens.

 - Buff surface with a dry, lint-free cloth until clear.
-After removing excess solution, buffing with a separate dry cloth or simply a dry part of the same cloth can give the surface a clean shine.
+After removing excess solution, buffing with a separate dry cloth or simply a dry part of the same material can give the surface a clean shine.

-Additional Considerations for Using Anti-fog Treatments:
+Additional Considerations for Using Anti-fog Treatments

 - Swim goggles and diving masks require special anti-fog solutions because of constant contact with water.
 Buy a solution specifically made for these circumstances.
 Other solutions will likely wash off easily.

 The cost for anti-fog sprays and gels is quite reasonable with most falling between $4-$15.
-Super Strength Anti-Fog Treatment and Smith Optics Fog Master (both sprays) and Bangerz Anti-Fog Solution (a gel) all provide a reasonably-priced option for preventing fog on a variety of surfaces.
-Both gels and sprays work equally as well, and the choice between the two is really one of preference.
+Super Strength Anti-Fog Treatment and Smith Optics Fog Master (both sprays) and Bangerz Anti-Fog Solution ( gel) all provide a reasonably-priced option for preventing fog on a variety of surfaces.
+Both gels and sprays work equally as well, and the choice between the two is one of preference.
 Anti-fog cloths such as Smith Optics Elite No-Fog Anti-Fog Cloth and Smith Optics Elite Smudgebuster Cleaning Cloth are another inexpensive option.

 With the proper tools as well as a consistent process, keeping glasses and other surfaces clear of fog is an easy task.
-From sports safety to safety in work environments to everyday wear of glasses and sunglasses, anti-fog solutions can effectively fight fog and help keep vision clear.
+From sports safety to safety in work environments to everyday wear of glasses and sunglasses, anti-fog solutions can fight fog and help keep vision clear.